The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Dentistry is a lucrative career, with dentists making an average of $180,830 a year.
+Dentistry is a lucrative career, with dentists making an average of $167,160 a year.
 However, you likely won’t earn the highest-level dentistry pay right out of school.
-In fact, there are a few different factors that affect how much dentists make a year.
+A few different factors affect how much dentists make a year.

 If you’re thinking about a career in this high-paying field, here’s what to know about the starting salaries for dentists, dentist incomes for various specialties and whether the pay is worth dental school debt.